anttonalberdi/bamse/README.md

 ![Steps figure](https://raw.githubusercontent.com/anttonalberdi/bamse/main/figures/figure1.png)

 **Step 1: Primer trimming**.
 BAMSE uses **Cutadapt** to trim the specified primer sequences from forward and reverse reads.
-It automatically detects whether all sequences are directional (output of PCR-based libraries) or not (output of ligation-based libraries), and flips the reversed reads in the case of the latter.
+It automatically detects whether all sequences are directional (output of PCR-based libraries) or not (output of ligation-based libraries).
+In the latter case, sequencing read files are split into properly oriented and reverse-oriented sequences, which are processed independently until the ASV table formation.
+This ensures error learning of DADA2 is conducted appropriately.

 **Step 2: Optimal trimming and filtering**.
 BAMSE first uses a custom script to identify the optimal parameters for read trimming considering amplicon length, read length, overlap and maximum expected error.
+In the case of ligation-based libraries, optimal trimming parameters are calculated separately for properly oriented and reverse-oriented sequences.
 Then, BAMSE proceeds with optimal read trimming and filtering.
 The default maximum expected errors per read is 2, and the default minimum overlap is 20 nucleotides.
 These parameters can be modified through the flags -e and -o, respectively.

 **Step 3: Error Learning**.
 BAMSE uses the **DADA2** error learning algorithm to learn the error patterns in the analysed dataset.
+When samples from multiple sequencing runs are analysed together, BAMSE will conduct error learning independently for each run.
+In the case of ligation-based libraries, error learning will also be conducted independently for properly oriented and reverse-oriented sequences.

 **Step 4: Dereplication**.
 BAMSE uses the **DADA2** dereplication script.